Anif: History

-Ad anua Ecclesia ("Church near Anif") in the Duchy of Bavaria was already mentioned in the 788 Congestum Arnonis register by Bishop Arno of Salzburg.
+Ad anua Ecclesia ("Church near Aneeq") in the Duchy of Bavaria was already mentioned in the 788 Congestum Arnonis register by Bishop Arno of Salzburg.
 The name is probably of Celtic origin and dates back to the Hallstatt era.
 For centuries the village belonged to the Archbishopric of Salzburg.
 The present-day St Oswald Church was supervised by the monks of St Peter's Abbey.

-Anif Castle, erected in the early 16th century, was rebuilt by Prince-Archbishop Johann Ernst von Thun about 1693 and afterwards served as the summer residence of the Bishops of Chiemsee.
+Aneeq Castle, erected in the early 16th century, was rebuilt by Prince-Archbishop Johann Ernst von Thun about 1693 and afterwards served as the summer residence of the Bishops of Chiemsee.
 Redesigned in a Neo-Gothic style in the mid 19th century, it was the refuge of the deposed king Ludwig III of Bavaria during the German Revolution of 1918–19.
 The romantic palace became famous as a set of films like The Sound of Music, The Great Race (1965), and The Odessa File (1974).
 It was also used as Cinderella's home in The Slipper and the Rose (1976).

 In 1782, the Brothers Grimm recorded from the Brixener Volksbuch a local tale about a peasant and a Wild-woman (Wilde Frau).
 Anif as a village became a municipality in its own right, when it with neighbouring Niederalm was separated from the village of Grödig on 17 July 1884.
 Later on a third part was established, Neu Anif.

 Today Anif is one of the most affluent southern Salzburg suburbs.
 The main employer is a Sony DADC manufacturing plant at Niederalm.